 There’s nothing worse than playing a round of golf and having your clubface covered in dirt, grass, and other debris.
 Not only does it make working the ball more difficult, but it can also damage your clubs over time.
 In this post, we’re going to show you how to clean golf clubs using a simple and easy golf club cleaner process.
 Keep reading for all the details!

 Without good cleaning habits, the divot debris on your golf club heads will decrease the spin rates of the golf ball.
 Therefore, regardless of whether you’re a beginner or scratch golfer, you should develop a golf club cleaner routine!

-You can invest in cleaning kits or adopt the do-it-yourself approach with common household equipment.
-Either way, we are going to go through the best way to care your clubs for super clean results and keep your sticks with that brand new showroom look.
+You can invest in golf club cleaner kits or adopt the do-it-yourself approach with common household equipment.
+Either way, we are going to go through the best way to care your golf clubs for super clean results and keep your sticks with that brand new showroom look.

 - A Bucket – This can be an optional tool depending on your preference.
 It offers a place to do the dirty work.
 However, if you have a designated washing sink for this purpose, you can skip this tool.

 - Dish Soap – A washing detergent is essential to removing stubborn stains from your club.
 I recommend liquid soap – it makes the wiping process easy.
 However, avoid using heavy detergent or bleaching agents as they can affect the texture and color of your equipment.